 The purpose of this Online Appendix is to provide details and results of additional tests briefly mentioned in the paper "As California goes, so goes the nation?
-Board gender quotas and the legislation of non-economic values".
+Board gender quotas and shareholders' distaste of government interventions".
 In Section 2, we discuss alternative specifications of our baseline difference-in-differences estimations of the quota announcement effect reported in the paper, including tests that address the potential concern that our results are biased due to contemporaneous cross-correlation of (abnormal) stock returns.
 Results of these tests are reported in Tables OA.1 to OA.7.
 Section 3 describes the results from an analysis of changes in female board representation around the adoption of the quota.
 The results are reported in Table OA.8.
 Section 4 provides tests of the importance of frictions in the director labor market in explaining the negative announcement returns to the quota's adoption.
-These tests use eight alternative demand-based measures and three supply-based measure that are all meant to proxy for frictions in the director labor market.
+These tests use eight alternative demandbased measures and three supply-based measure that are all meant to proxy for frictions in the director labor market.
 Results are reported in Tables OA.9 and OA.10.
 Section 5 examines the determinants of firms' policy sensitivity.
 The results are reported in Table OA.11.
-The analysis described in Section 6 tests the robustness of results reported in Table 6 of the paper, which aims at disentangling the friction-based explanation of the negative quota effect from the explanation based on the legislation of non-economic values, to the choice of the (demand-based) friction measure.
-The results are reported in Table OA.12.
+The analysis described in Section 6 tests the robustness of results reported in Table 6 of the paper, which aims at disentangling the friction-based explanation of the negative quota effect from the explanation based on stakeholder-friendly legislation, to the choice of the (demand-based) friction measure and the proxy for the vulnerability of a firm to future legislation.
+The results are reported in Tables OA.12, OA.13, and OA.14.
 Finally, in Section 7, we discuss the spatial distribution of some of the state-level proxies for the probability to follow California's legislative lead, as displayed in Figure OA.1, and explain how we construct these variables.